Would you like a quick and delicious paleo dinner option? With 2 options!? Try these stuffed red peppers.

 I hosted a dinner party last Saturday and served option 1 of this meal alongside arugula salad with figs and toasted walnuts.
-A delicious early Autumn meal.
+A delicious early autumn meal.
 Easy and a crowd pleaser.
 Then I ate option 2 for leftovers.
 Make option 1 for Sunday dinner, and you’ll have plenty left over for a few more meals for the week, a strategy I always recommend to my busy clients.
 I’ve included the two options here for you to enjoy, too.

-Spicy Stuffed Red Peppers
+Paleo Spicy Stuffed Red Peppers

 1 diced yellow onion